 In a letter sent today, Americans United explained that government employees responsible for performing duties related to marriage are not permitted to serve opposite-sex couples exclusively.
 Read more

 Residents of Ireland voted in May to amend the country’s constitution to legalize same-sex marriage, despite fierce opposition from the hierarchy of the Catholic Church and interference from American Religious Right groups.

-On Friday, Irish voters will decide whether or not to amend their constitution to legalize same-sex marriage.
-If passed, the measure would add a single sentence to the Irish Constitution that reads, “Marriage may be contracted in accordance with law by two persons without distinction as to their sex.”
+The successful vote means that a single sentence will be added to the Irish Constitution: “Marriage may be contracted in accordance with law by two persons without distinction as to their sex.”
 Read more